vdgvzr/milestone-project-3/README.md

 1. Sign up to Heroku and create a new app.

-2. Create a Procfile using the command: `echo web: python app.py > Procfile`.
+2. Create a Procfile using the command: `echo web: gunicorn app:app > Procfile`.

 3. Store the requirements in a text file: `pip3 freeze --local > requirements.txt`.